RadoslawOsinskiMctRO/MarkatplaceSaaSHackathon/03-Partner_Center_configuration - Day 1.md

 - What do you see in admin portal after you subscribed your offer?

 2. Review records in Azure Table after subscription
-- What information you can retreive from the table?
+- What information you can retrieve from the table?

 3. Review ResolveToken [implementation](https://github.com/Azure/Commercial-Marketplace-SaaS-Accelerator/blob/main/src/SaaS.SDK.CustomerProvisioning/Controllers/HomeController.cs) and describe what data request returns

-4. Offer contain plan with 3 demensions
+4. Offer contain plan with 3 dimensions

-5. Anwer questions:
+5. Answer questions:
 - Which page implements resolve token Api endpoint?
 - What is the difference between Subscription object and Operation in SaaS Fulfillment API?
 - When partner knows that customer triggered some activity and operation object was created?